JasonGrace2282/JasonGrace2282.github.io/content/blog/manim-experimental-migration/index.md

 and `write_to_movie` at the same time, as it will reduce the fps of the live preview.

 #### OpenGLMobject to Mobject
-Manim v0.21.0 got rid of the concept of an `OpenGLMobject` vs a `Mobject`.
+Manim Experimental got rid of the concept of an `OpenGLMobject` vs a `Mobject`.
 Instead, a `Mobject` is simply a renderer independent Mathematical Object.
 Therefore, you can replace everywhere you used `OpenGLMobject` with `Mobject`, and likewise for every other mobject that started with `OpenGL` (e.g.